Lara Naki Gutmann: 2022–2023 season

 In three appearances on the Challenger circuit in the fall, Gutmann finished sixth on home ice at the 2022 CS Lombardia Trophy before winning the silver medal at the 2022 CS Nepela Memorial.
 She finished the series with a fourth-place at the 2022 CS Golden Spin of Zagreb, and then won her third straight national title.

 Assigned to compete at the 2023 European Championships, Gutmann was thirteenth in the short program, but an eighth-place free skate lifted her to eighth overall.
 This achieved her primary goal of finishing in the top ten and earning a second berth for Italy the following year.
+Gutmann finished seventeenth at the 2023 World Championships.